-How much risk you are willing to take is related to your age, portfolio size, and your appetite for risk.
+How much risk you are willing to take is related to your age, portfolio size, and appetite for risk.
 Quite literally, if you’re investing in stocks or assets that keep you awake at night, it’s not healthy for you.

 Broadly, younger people should feel more comfortable taking much-longer term growth views about stocks, because broad averages play out over decades.
-Ups and downs happen, but taking a long-view means weathering any storms and enjoying good years together.
+Ups and downs happen, but taking a long view means weathering any storms and enjoying good years together.
 Time is your friend.

 Growth investing can mean investing in companies that have good long-term prospects, but right now haven’t made it yet.
-Examples include growth stocks or ETFs in the technology sector, or investing in housing in areas that are hoped to improve but aren’t there yet.
+Examples include growth stocks or ETFs in the technology sector or investing in housing in areas that are hoped to improve but aren’t there yet.

 How much risk you are willing to take is related to your age, portfolio size, and your appetite for risk.

-Older people closer to retirement will be more worried about their investments over the short to medium term.
+Newer people closer to retirement will be more worried about their investments over the short to medium term.
 A single downturn could be enough to wipe out large chunks of their investments, with limited time to recover.
-Most older people will be seeking safer bets, with diversified options that generate yield or income, like bonds, defensive stocks or ETFs with dividends, rental returns from property, or fixed interest.
+Most older people will be seeking safer bets, with diversified options that generate yield or income, like bonds, defensive stocks, or ETFs with dividends, rental returns from property, or fixed interest.

 One other consideration: passive vs active investing.
 Passive investing generally involves limited buying and selling.
 Most passive players don’t change their investments.
-Active investors may not buy-and-hold for long periods, preferring to move their money around.
+Active investors may not buy and hold for long periods, preferring to move their money around.
 Generally, active investing is seen as riskier.

 Minimize costs, fees, and avoid scams